Frequently Asked Questions

-High School Honors students take two courses.
-Commuter students have the option to enroll in one four-credit course with approval from the Summer Term High School Programs office.
-Residential students are required to enroll in two courses.
+High School Honors residential students take two courses.
+Commuter students have the option to enroll in one four-credit course or two courses up to eight credits, but no less than six.
+Residential and international students are required to enroll in two courses.

 - How many credits do High School Honors students earn?

 High School Honors students can earn between 6 and 8 credits.
-Commuter students who have been approved to enroll in one course earn 4 credits.
+Commuter students who take one course earn 4 credits.

 - What is the cost of the High School Honors Program?

-Please see the Tuition, Fees, & Payment page for a detailed description of the cost of attending the High School Honors Program.
+Please see the Tuition, Aid, & Payment page for a detailed description of the cost of attending the High School Honors Program.

 - Is there financial aid available?